 The Institute sponsors and coordinates major academic conferences, research workshops, lectures, film series, exhibitions, and theatrical and music performances.
-Through our comprehensive range of activities, the Institute forms an intellectual and programmatic link between NYU New York and NYU Abu Dhabi.
-Program Organizers originate from both campuses and work together, as well as with local and regional organizations to bridge and create knowledge communities.
+Through a comprehensive range of activities, the Institute forms an intellectual and programmatic link between NYU New York and NYU Abu Dhabi, and bridges and creates knowledge communities across the globe.
+Program Organizers originate from within the NYU Global Network as well as from the broader internatinoal academic community.

 Outline of the Review Process

 The Institute's Advisory Committee reviews all proposals for Conferences, Workshops, and Regional Collaborative Seminars.
 Proposals for exhibitions will be reviewed by an arts subcommittee.
-Proposals for Institute public programs such as Lectures, Conversations with Authors, and Panel Discussions are solicited by or submitted to the Institute by NYUAD faculty or students.
+Proposals for Institute public programs in Abu Dhabi, such as Lectures, Conversations with Authors, and Panel Discussions, may be solicited by the Institute or submitted by NYUAD deans, faculty, and students.
 These programs will normally not be reviewed by the Institute’s Advisory Committee.
 Definitions of all program categories are provided in the Memorandum of Understanding (MOU).

-Following procedures outlined in the MOU, program proposers are required to submit a Commitment Memorandum to the Advisory Committee.
-The Advisory Committee’s review of the memorandum, if favorable, will then guide the Institute’s Steering Committee in determining how the Institute will ultimately move forward on a proposal.
+The Institute welcomes proposals for Conferences, Workshops, and Regional Collaborative Seminars in all fields of study that have thematic relevance to NYUAD’s curriculum and areas of research (Arts & Humanities, Engineering, Science, and Social Science).
+Following procedures outlined in the MOU, applicants will be expected to submit a Commitment Memorandum to the Advisory Committee.
+The Advisory Committee’s review of the memorandum, if favorable, will then guide the Steering Committee in determining how the Institute will ultimately move forward on a proposal.
 During the approval process, either committee may decline the opportunity to consider the proposal further or recommend resubmission in a subsequent application period.
-The Chair of the Advisory Committee will provide the proposer with rationale in writing for the Committees’ decision.
-If a proposal is denied, the proposer may resubmit it only once more within a one-year period following its initial submission.
+The Chair of the Advisory Committee will provide the applicant with rationale in writing for the Committees’ decision.
+If a proposal is denied, the applicant may resubmit a revised version only once more within a one-year period following its initial submission.

-To be eligible to submit a proposal for a Conference, Workshop, or Regional Collaborative Seminar, program proposers must be full-time NYU faculty (from any of the global sites) who play an active and leading role in research and scholarship
+To be eligible to submit a proposal for a Conference, Workshop, or Regional Collaborative Seminar, applicants must be full-time faculty from any of NYU’s global sites or scholars of another international institution of higher education who play an active and leading role in research and scholarship.

 Workshop, Conference, and Regional Collaborative Seminar proposals will be reviewed on the following criteria: